Self-Compassion for the Female Athlete (Podcast – 31:36mins).

 Citation: Low, William and Freeman, Paul and Butt, Joanne and Stoker, Mike and Maynard, Ian (2023) The Role and Creation of Pressure in Training: Perspectives of Athletes and Sport Psychologists.
 Journal of Applied Sport Psychology, 35 (4). pp. 710-730.
 DOI https://doi.org/10.1080/10413200.2022.2061637

 Abstract: Researchers designed a study to prepare athletes for competition by examining pressure during training (PT).
-Three key factors were measured and manipulated during the study: (a) extending the scope of consequences, such as coaches’ assessments over time; (b) recreating psychological demands related to competitive environments, including challenges presented under high-pressure situations; and (c) approximating rather than replicating the intensity experienced in actual competitions.
+Three key factors were measured during the study: (a) extending the scope of consequences, such as coaches’ assessments over time; (b) recreating psychological demands related to competitive environments, including challenges presented under high-pressure situations; and (c) approximating rather than replicating the intensity experienced in actual competitions.

 License: This is an Open Access article distributed under the terms of the Creative Commons Attribution-NonCommercial-No Derivatives License(http://creativecommons.org/licenses/by-nc-nd/4.0/), which permits non-commercial re-use, distribution, and reproduction in any medium, provided the original work is properly cited, and is not altered, transformed, or built upon in any way.